DVS-Lab/StayGo2-DataInBrief/code/README.md

 3. Converted behavioral data from sourcedata into bids format using [StayGo2_TSV_Converter.m](code/StayGo2_TSV_Converter.m).
 This code outputs a *-beh.tsv file for each participant subfolder in the bids directory.
 4. Converted comprehension check data from sourcedata into bids format using [StayGo2_TSV_Comprehension.m](code/StayGo2_TSV_Comprehension.m).
 This code outputs a *-comprehension_checks.tsv and *-comprehension_decision.tsv file for each participant subfolder in the bids directory.
 5. Generated phenotypes using [StayGo2_extract_phenotypes.m](code/StayGo2_extract_phenotypes.m) in bids format in the bids/phenotypes directory.
 Additionally, this script generates a participants.tsv file in the bids directory.

+## Questionnaire files:

+1. We included a reference file for the stimuli that participants experienced.
+See [survey_questions.docx](code/survey_questions.docx) to access questionnaire items.
+2. Additionally, we included the survey implemented in Qualtrics.
+If you wish to access or reproduce the survey, upload [StayGo2.qsf](code/StayGo2.qsf) to Qualtrics to see how the survey was coded, or to try it out yourself.